dibyendumajumdar/simpledbm/simpledbm-docs/docs/typesystem.rst

 ==================
 A DataValue can be in one of four states:

+Positive Infinity
-* Positive Infinity - this is a logical value that is greater than any other value of the column.
+  this is a logical value that is greater than any other value of the column.

+Negative Infinity
-* Negative Infinity - the converse of Positive Infinity, this represents the lowest possible value.
+  the converse of Positive Infinity, this represents the lowest possible value.

+Null
-* Null - this represents the Null value.
+  this represents the Null value.

+Value
-* Value - this signifies that there is a real value in the column which is not Null and not one of the Infinity values.
+  this signifies that there is a real value in the column which is not Null and not one of the Infinity values.

 DataValues are sortable.
-That makes Rows sortable as well.
+Rows are sortable as well.

 Integration with SimpleDBM RSS Module
 =====================================
-The TypeSystem integrates with SimpleDBM RSS in following ways:
+The TypeSystem integrates with SimpleDBM_ RSS in following ways:

 * RowFactory is a sub-class of IndexKeyFactory.
 Therefore RowFactory can be used wherever IndexKeyFactory is required.